HSE-Teleop/Teleop-OperationCenter/README.md

 Run the `cargo build` command and search for the built file `.../target/debug/OperationCenter` in your Linux environment.</br>
 To execute the file run `./OperationCenter`.
 This should open a window.

-More simple way, just run the `run_wslg.sh` script to automatically build and run the application.
+More simple way, run the `run_wslg.sh` script to automatically build and run the application.

 ## Running/Deploying

 Here are the instructions to deploy and run the Operation Center.
 It is tested on a Windows machine using Docker and an Ubuntu wsl.

-Simply execute the `install_OperationCenter.sh` file inside the wsl.</br>
+Execute the `install_OperationCenter.sh` file inside the wsl.</br>
 This can be done by either cloning the repository or just the file from [GitHub](https://github.com/HSE-Teleop/Teleop-OperationCenter.git).
 When downloaded on your host machine search for the file in the mount directory (`/mnt/`) inside your wsl.